gardener-attic/vscode-gardener-tools/README.md

 * On macOS - `Code` > `Preferences` > `Settings`

 Then search for `Gardener Kubernetes Tools` or navigate to `User Settings` > `Extensions` > `Gardener Kubernetes Tools`

+## Known Issues
+### No Projects are Listed
+No projects are listed and you also see the entry `No permission to list projects.
+Specify the projects in the extension configuration.`

+**Reason**: Most likely you have downloaded the kubeconfig of a service account in the `Members` section of your project in the gardener dashboard.
+This account does not have the permission to list projects.

+**Solution**: Specify the list of projects that you want to see (and have access to) by setting the `projects` property of your landscape in the **Extension Settings**.